google/oboe/FullGuide.md

 }
 ```

-You can also implement two other callback methods in the class `StreamCallback`:
+You can also implement two other callback methods in the class `AudioStreamCallback`:

 * `onAudioReady()` is used for a high-priority callback
 * `onExit()` is called when the callback thread exits.